MusicGenerator/mumble-ruby-pluginbot-docs/appliance.rst

 VirtualBox Appliance for Mumble-Ruby-Pluginbot
 ==============================================

-This page shows you how to download the VirtualBox Appliance for the :ref:`start-label` and import it into your VirtualBox.
+This page shows you how to download the VirtualBox Appliance for the :ref:`Mumble-Ruby-Pluginbot <start-label>` and import it into your VirtualBox.

 You only need to configure the ip of your Mumble-Server, the username.
 Then you can register your bot on your server; thats it :)

-The result is a fully functional instance of the :ref:`start-label`.
+The result is a fully functional instance of the :ref:`Mumble-Ruby-Pluginbot <start-label>`.

 Choose which appliance you need
 -------------------------------